sumup-oss/collector/README.md

 ### TrackingView

 The TrackingView is responsible for storing the `view` value.
 It is recommended to have one TrackingView per "page".
-Any `TrackingView` component rendered will override the `view` value.

 ```jsx
 import React from 'react';